L1nkZ/rpatchur/index.md

 patching process.
 A `string` error message is given as an argument.
 * `patchingStatusDownloading(nb_downloaded, nb_total)`: Indicates that the
-patcher is currently downloading patches. `nb_downloaded` is an `int` that represents the number of patches that have been downloaded. `nb_total` is in an `int` that represents the total number of patches that will be downloaded.
+patcher is currently downloading patches. `nb_downloaded` is an `int` that represents the number of patches that have been downloaded. `nb_total` is an `int` that represents the total number of patches that will be downloaded.
 * `patchingStatusInstalling(nb_downloaded, nb_total)`: Indicates that the
-patcher is currently applying patches. `nb_downloaded` is an `int` that reprsents the number of patches that have been applied. `nb_total` is in an `int` that represents the total number of patches that will be applied.
+patcher is currently applying patches. `nb_downloaded` is an `int` that represents the number of patches that have been applied. `nb_total` is an `int` that represents the total number of patches that will be applied.

 You can define these callbacks to receive useful information to display to the